ashikshafi08/Learning_Tensorflow/README.md

 ## ``` Things I will be doing here ```
 * Going through the new banger tensorflow course [https://academy.zerotomastery.io/p/learn-tensorflow] along with the github repo.
 Learn and implement projects and get myself into competetions and solve them using Tensorflow.
 * Having plans of going after the Tensorflow Certificate, that would be my goal so that I have a purpose for get going.
 But the brighter side would be solving problem with another Deep Learning framework.
+* Go through the Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems. [https://www.amazon.in/Hands-Machine-Learning-Scikit-Learn-TensorFlow/dp/1491962291].

 Gotta more to add, this repo will look bit tidy in coming days.
 Stay tuned 🙌🏽